getify/Functional-Light-JS/ch6.md

 var x = Object.freeze( [2] );
 ```

-The `Object.freeze(..)` utility goes through all the properties/indices of an object/array and marks them as read-only, so they themselves cannot be reassigned.
-It's sorta like declaring properties with a `const`, actually!
-It also marks the properties as non-reconfigurable, and it marks the object/array itself as non-extensible (no new properties can be added).
+The `Object.freeze(..)` utility goes through all the properties/indices of an object/array and marks them as read-only, so they cannot be reassigned.
+It's sorta like declaring properties with a `const`, actually! `Object.freeze(..)` also marks the properties as non-reconfigurable, and it marks the object/array itself as non-extensible (no new properties can be added).
 In effect, it makes the top level of the object immutable.

 Top level only, though.
 Be careful!